Evalir/oz-playground/src/W4/WETHDonationsReport.md

 Please consider using uint256 instead of `uint` for removing any doubt or clarity over types.
 # Note: The `weth` variable could be a constant
 As the contract is written on the assumptions of the canonical WETH contract, it could become a constant to signal it should not be changed.
+# Note: `withdraw` and `addLockTime` could be external
+Please consider making addLockTime and withdraw external, as this will add gas savings and there's no need for these functions to be called internally.
+# Note: Consider using `safeTransferFrom` instead of `safeTransfer` for future security
+While the WETH Token has expected behavior on transfers, having an extra layer of safety by using `SafeERC20`'s `safeTransferFrom` function to completely smooth out any weird behavior if the contract is upgraded in the future to use other tokens or implementations.